“This post may contain affiliate links. Please read my disclosure for more info.

 And if you’re trying to take a budget-conscious vacation, Expensify can help to make sure you don’t blow your budget at the halfway mark.

-Airbnb locates unique places to stay worldwide.
-Anything from a mom and pop B&B to a small apartment to even a castle.
+Airbnb rents anything from a mom and pop B&B to a small apartment or even a castle.
 You can search through a range of prices for accommodations in 34,000 cities in close to 200 countries.

 Get Airbnb here.